Bug #445

 It's also possible as you mentioned that there's just something wrong with your individual module that's causing it to be flaky.

-Updated by Masc Masc about 1 year ago
+Updated by Masc Masc almost 2 years ago

 I would like to add a latest update.
 I have been having the wifi card problem intermittently and I decided to change it.